cyberwizard1001/workshop-practise/GitHub/GitHub.md

 - Many people on GitHub also store their personal .gitignores on Github that you can use for your projects.

 <br> <br> <br>

 ### Choosing a licence:
 Public repositories on GitHub are often used to share open source software.
-For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software. \
+For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software.

+<br><br><br>

 choosing a right licence: